In the Etlworks Integrator, it is possible to map

 By default, the destination field gets its data type from the source field.
 To change the destination data type, click the

-Data type button, select the "Data type" from the drop-down, or if needed, enter a "Database specific type" (for example,
+Data type button, select the Data type from the drop-down, or if needed, enter a Database specific type (for example,

 varchar(255)).
 You can also specify if the field is

-The Etlworks Integrator can automatically create a default mapping by simply reading the fields from the source object and mapping them to the same fields in the destination.
+The Etlworks Integrator can automatically create a default Mapping by simply reading the fields from the source object and Mapping them to the same fields in the destination.
 You can then manually change the source and destination field names.

-Create mapping overrides the current mapping.
+Create Mapping overrides the current Mapping.

-Working with nested datasets
+Work with nested datasets